alexanderskulikov/discrete-math-python-scripts/README.md

 #### [Dice Games](https://colab.research.google.com/github/alexanderskulikov/discrete-math-python-scripts/blob/master/notebooks/13_dice_games.ipynb)

-In this chapter, we will apply accumulated knowledge to analyze a simple dice game.
+We'll apply accumulated knowledge to analyze a simple dice game.
 In the game, each of two players selects a dice from a given pool of dice.
 Then, they throw their dice, and the one with a larger number wins.
 What can be simpler, right?
 Somewhat counterintuitively, the game turns out to be not as simple as it looks.
 We will see some surprising properties of this game and will implement an optimal strategy for playing this game.

 ### Graph Theory
 ![Graphs logo](notebooks/images/logo_graphs.png)